Payments and time off

 • Take leave on a regular schedule.
 For example, the same day each week for medical treatments for yourself or a family member

-• Take leave only when you need it, for example to manage flare-ups of a chronic health condition
+• Take leave only when you need it.
+For example to manage flare-ups of a chronic health condition

-• Take leave at different times in a year, for the same condition or more than one condition.
+• Take leave at different times in a year, for the same condition or for more than one condition.